vibhutittu/Visualization-Project-3/README.md

 ## Next week Meeting Tasks(11/28/2016)

-Vibhuti Gupta: Work on visualizing scatter plot of some of the intresting information fetched from cBioPortal for each protein on all cancer studies
+Vibhuti Gupta: Work on visualizing scatter plot of some of the intresting information such as male and female ratio fetched from cBioPortal for each protein on all cancer studies

 Kiran: Work on fetching data using web API.

 Akash: Find and display images for the different types of cancers associated with the protein.

+We have worked on fetching the male and female ratio for each cancer study in cbioportal and visualize it in a form of scatter plot.
+Initial phase of fetching the data is being done.